Zylophone/SPD-2.3-Onboarding/Lessons/Lesson8.md

   - Teach breakout - break into groups, read articles covering concepts in credit and prepare a presentation to the rest of the class

 ## **After Class**
-- 1. Continue personal finance tutorial & blog post
+- Continue Personal Financial Model tutorial & blog post